+By Daniel Graham.
+Last Updated 26th July 2021.
+Welcome to our guide which sets out to answer the question: “will I lose my job if I make a claim?”
 If you have had an accident at work, have suffered from an illness due to or caused by your working environment, or have been injured, you may be hesitant to make a compensation claim against your employer.
 The main reason people are often hesitant to make work injury claims is the fear that they could or will be sacked for bringing their claim against the employer.
 However, are these fears justified, and should they stop you from bringing a claim against your employer?

 Put simply, you cannot be dismissed for simply bringing a personal injury or accident at work claim against your employer.
 No matter your relationship.
 In any circumstances where one person has a duty of care for another; that duty has been breached and an accident, injury, or illness results; the person who has been injured has the right to seek compensation.
 The employee-employer relationship is the same as any other in this regard.

 If you have suffered an accident, illness or, work injury in the workplace whilst carrying out your day-to-day tasks, or the incident was caused by someone else, you may be thinking about making a work injury claim against the negligent party.
 Personal injury claims do not just provide compensation for your pain and any suffering.
 They are also there to recoup any financial costs you have endured as a result of your injury.